AlgoMaster Logo

 4. Gather: concatenate all buckets in order to produce the sorted output.

-You might notice a resemblance to counting sort.
-In fact, bucket sort is a generalization of counting sort.
+Bucket sort resembles counting sort, and in fact generalizes it.
 Counting sort creates one "bucket" per distinct value and only works with integers.
 Bucket sort creates a fixed number of buckets, each covering a range of values, and works with any data type, including floating point numbers.
 When bucket count equals the range of integer values, bucket sort reduces to counting sort.

 Bucket sort works best when the input is uniformly distributed over a known range.
-If you know your data falls between 0 and 1, or between 0 and 1000, and the values are spread roughly evenly across that range, bucket sort shines.
-If all values cluster into a single bucket, it degrades to whatever sort you use inside the bucket.
+Data that falls between 0 and 1, or between 0 and 1000, with values spread roughly evenly across that range, suits bucket sort.
+When all values cluster into a single bucket, the algorithm's performance reduces to the performance of the inner sort.

 How It Works

-Let us walk through the algorithm step by step, using the classic case of sorting floating point numbers in the range [0, 1).
+The walkthrough below uses the canonical case: sorting floating point numbers in the range [0, 1).

 Step 1: Create n Empty Buckets